When in London: What To Do As a Solo Traveler

 Day 3:

-My flight was around four in the afternoon, but I still had one thing left on my list.
+My flight was around 4PM the afternoon, but I still had one thing left on my list: Regent’s Park.

-It’s a mile and a half (a little under three kilometers) outside of the city center, but in my opinion, worth the trip out there.
+It’s a mile and a half (a little under three kilometers) outside of the city center, but in my opinion, it’s worth the trip to Regent’s Park for it’s calming out-of-the-city vibe.

 I almost went the day before, but I ran into some locals on the elevator going back down into the underground that told me Regent’s Park is, as one of them said,